Oracle (Kittie album): Composition and lyrics

 Oracles two-minute long title track, which Golding and Rolling Stones Tom Moon credited with establishing the album's tone, is characterized by its "churning guitars, pounding drums" and Morgan's hard-to-discern screamed vocals.
 "Mouthful of Poison" features speed metal guitar riffs and a "big '70s-style outro [that] gives it an epic, arty feel", according to Chart Attacks Liisa Ladouceur.
 Morgan said that the song is about people who spread false rumours and assumptions about Kittie and others to bring them down.
 Described as a "big pop move" by Sean Richardson of The Boston Phoenix, "In Winter" is an alternative rock and gothic metal song that sees Morgan alternate between singing and screaming, with her growling providing a counterpoint to its opening melody.
 "Severed", which Bradley Torreano of AllMusic described as "Pantera-esque", is about "feeling hopelessness and abandonment".
 Kittie began covering Pink Floyd's "Run Like Hell" at their shows after the band were asked to contribute to a Pink Floyd tribute album—which was ultimately scrapped—in February 2000.
 The band included the cover on Oracle as they felt the album lacked enough material.
 Highlighting its "drilling" double bass drumming and "coal-burning" guitarwork, Catucci described Kittie's cover as a "metamorphoses" akin to Tori Amos' cover of Eminem's "97' Bonnie & Clyde".
 Conversely, Graham Finney of Rock Sound remarked it was nothing other than a Kittie song due to its "gritty nu-metal twist".
 The song ends with an "unscripted guitar freakout".
 "Pain" is about "the state of being in pain", reflecting the stresses of Kittie's touring.
-Ladouceur described it as a "full-throttle, go-for-the-kill-track".